About Sandra Cisneros

 My books include a chapbook of poetry, Bad Boys (Mango Press 1980); two full-length poetry books, My Wicked Wicked Ways (Third Woman 1987, Random House 1992) and Loose Woman (Alfred A. Knopf 1994); a collection of stories, Woman Hollering Creek and Other Stories (Random House l991); a children's book, Hairs/Pelitos (Alfred A. Knopf 1994); and two novels, The House on Mango Street (Vintage 1991) and Caramelo (Knopf 2002).
 Vintage Cisneros, published in 2003, is a compilation of selections from my works.

-Caramelo was selected as notable book of the year by several journals including The New York Times, the Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, and the Seattle Times.
+Caramelo was selected as notable book of the year by numerous reviewers including The New York Times, the Los Angeles Times, the San Francisco Chronicle, the Chicago Tribune, and the Seattle Times.
 In 2005 Caramelo was awarded the Premio Napoli and was short-listed for the Dublin International IMPAC Award.
 It was also nominated for the Orange Prize in England.